Back in 2017, I agreed to use my Facebook groups for business.

 Remember, you can only see the activity score of those posts in Post Analytics which have been done through Convosight.

-This is how you use data to understand the impact of a single post in your community and showcase to brands, and use your Facebook groups for business.
+This is how you use data to understand the impact of a single post in your community, showcase to brands, and use your Facebook groups for business.

 Now, the next steps: